 If these emails are targeted, personalized, and offer a discount to entice the customers who abandoned their cart due to pricing, the success rate is bound to be even higher.

-For more information on how an ERP-powered, integrated (and personalization-focused) e-commerce strategy can help you ensure a stronger online customer experience, download our 2019 E-Commerce Marketing Guide.
+For more information on how an ERP-powered, integrated (and personalization-focused) e-commerce strategy can help you ensure a stronger online customer experience for B2B buyers, download our 2019 B2B Buying Process 2019 Report.

 Or, to learn how you can drive online marketing excellence and boost your e-commerce conversion rate with Sana 9.3, get a full overview of our solution highlights for your ERP.